pippyn/icloud3/Readme.md

 *Default: 1000*

 *Note:* The accuracy and retry count are displayed in the `info` attribute field (*GPS.Accuracy-263(2)*) and on the `poll_count`  attribute field (*2-GPS*).
 In this example, the accuracy has been poor for 2 polling cycles.

+**hide_gps_coordinates**
+Hide the latitude and longitude of the device if not in a zone.
+*Note: This option provided enhanced security by only reporting the devices location when it is in a zone.*
+*Valid values: True, False.
+Default: False*

 **unit_of_measurement**
 The unit of measure for distances in miles or kilometers.